solidzone/mailmeteor-landing/_posts/2021-02-17-mail-merge-gmail.md

 3. Your Excel document will be converted into a Google Sheets spreadsheet
 4. [Open your favorite mail merge add-on](https://mailmeteor.com)

+We've made an extensive tutorial on [how to import your Excel file in Google Sheets](/mail-merge-gmail/excel).
+Go check it out!

 ### Mail merge in Gmail using Outlook

 ![Mail merge in Gmail using Outlook](/assets/img/blog/mail-merge-gmail/mail-merge-gmail-using-outlook.png){:width="600px" height="300px"}